Aaron Buzacott: Family

 Sarah Verney Hitchcock, Buzacott's wife, was also from South Molton, and became known for her educational work and writings in the South Seas mission.
-She kept her own written account of life in the coral islands of the Pacific, and returned to England after her husband's death; she died there some while later, and is buried at the Congregationalist's Abney Park Cemetery, Stoke Newington, London.
+She kept her own written account of life in the coral islands of the Pacific, and returned to England after her husband's death.
 Her sisters also married missionaries; the third sister, Jane, married the Reverend Charles Hardie, who later joined the Buzacotts in the Pacific and were stationed in Samoa.
 Hardie would introduce Buzacott's future son-in-law, the Reverend Stephen Creagh, to his station in the Loyalty Islands in 1854.
 The fourth sister, Charlotte, married the Reverend James Sewell and accompanied him to engage in missionary work at Madras, where she became involved in promoting female education in the area.
 Her brother, Mr George Hitchcock, was a draper who founded Hitchcock & Rogers (later Hitchcock, Williams & Co.) and became a friend and neighbour of Samuel Morley's at St Paul's Churchyard.
 George Hitchcock became noted for his support of Congregationalism and his support for the nascent YMCA (Young Men's Christian Association); he was the employer, and later business partner and father-in-law of YMCA founder Sir George Williams, and thus the great-great-great-grandfather of future Mayor of London and British Prime Minister, Boris Johnson.

 The Buzacott's son, Rev. Aaron Buzacott the younger (1828–1881), was born in Tahiti while the family awaited transport to Rarotonga.
 After spending his early years with his parents on Rarotonga, the younger Buzacott was sent to Sydney, where he attended Sydney College.
 Styling himself Rev Aaron Buzacott BA to distinguish his work from that of his father, he later went to England and eventually became Secretary of the Anti-Slavery Society (now Anti-Slavery International) from 1875-1878; and pastor (c.1870) of the Asylum Road Congregational Chapel, later known as the Clifton Congregational Chapel, Peckham; he is buried with his mother at Abney Park Cemetery.